Chartability/POUR-CAF/README.md

 _This heuristic is based on research_.

-Information complexity inappropriate to the task or goal of the visual.
+__Description__: Information complexity inappropriate to the task or goal of the visual.
 DX must not have more than one Y or X axis without first presenting two DX separately.
 DX must not encode along a third spatial dimension (z axis) unless the data itself is 3D (sensory, modeling, etc).
 DX should not contain more than 5 data categories.

 __Cited research__: [https://nces.ed.gov/FCSM/pdf/2003FCSM_BlessingBradsher.pdf](https://nces.ed.gov/FCSM/pdf/2003FCSM_BlessingBradsher.pdf)